webprogramming260/startup-example/README.md

 ## JavaScript deliverable

-For this deliverable I properly styled the following:
+For this deliverable I made my application functional to track and display a user's three votes.

 - **login** - When you press enter or the login button it takes you to the voting page.
 - **database** - Displayed the voting counts.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.